Where does Modelio come from?

 In 2011, and after 20 years of continuous improvement and innovation, the decision was taken to move Modelio to open source licensing scheme.
 Modelio's core is fully open sourced, as are a number of important Modelio modules, and a growing community of users and developers is getting involved in the development of this open source environment.

 The Modelio community works alongside Modeliosoft, distributor of commercial Modelio solutions.
-This collaboration combines freedom and security, guaranteeing a high level of quality and ensuring that Modelio remain a platform for innovation.
+This collaboration combines freedom and security, guaranteeing a high level of quality and ensuring that Modelio remains a platform for innovation.